Elliptic complex on the Grassmannian of oriented 2-planes

-Then there is a sequence of natural, linear differential operators
+Then there is a sequence of natural linear differential operators

 of order 1,2,1 respectively.
-If the parabolic geometry is locally flat, then the sequence is a complex and we call it the \textbf{2-Dirac complex}. \end{thm} \begin{proof} The operators were constructed in \cite{S} using the machinery of splitting operators and the curved Casimir operator.
-As the curved Casimir operator is a linear, natural differential operator, the operators in the sequence (\ref{k-Dirac sequence}) are linear and natural differential operators.
-It was verified directly that this sequence is a complex on the homogeneous space of Lie contact structures and thus on any locally flat geometry. \end{proof}
+The sequence is on the homogeneous model a complex. \end{thm} \begin{proof} The operators were (see \cite{S}) constructed using the machinery of the splitting operators and the curved Casimir operator.
+As these are linear and natural differential operators, the operators in (\ref{k-Dirac sequence}) are also linear and natural.
+Moreover, it was verified directly that on the homogeneous space it is a complex. \end{proof}

 \begin{remark} 1) Notice that $\mE_{\lambda_0}\cong\mE_{\lambda_3}\cong\R$ and $\mE_{\lambda_1}\cong\mE_{\lambda_2}\cong\R^2$ as $\SL(2,\R)$-modules.